 Levitra is used to successfully treat all kinds of erectile dysfunction.
-Levitra belongs to the same group of medicines for the treatment of erectile dysfunction as the classical drug Viagra.
+Levitra belongs to the same group of medicines for the treatment of erectile dysfunction.

 Levitra is dispensed as a biconvex tablet that can come in different shades of orange.
 Doctors note the high effectiveness of this medicine.
 However, it should be noted that for patients with heart problems it is necessary to select the proper dosage in order to avoid health problems and unnecessary complications.